-Allergies usually run in families and can be inherited.
-If a close family member has allergies, an individual is at higher risk for developing allergies as well.
+Generally, allergies usually run in families and can be inherited.
+Furthermore, if a close family member has allergies, an individual is at higher risk for developing allergies as well.

 Even though the exact reason why allergies develop are not known, there are some substances that typically trigger an allergic reaction.
 Individuals who have allergies are usually allergic to one or more of the following:

 - Certain plants